Director of Engagement, Programming & Membership

 Vicente and Maria De Leon

-Vicente and Maria are Alex's parents.
-They are both originally from El Salvador, lived in New York for 30 years and now are happy to be living in Florida near their son.
+Vicente and Maria are both originally from El Salvador.
+They lived in New York for 30 years and now are happy to be living in Florida near family.